-Dealing with Allegations against School Personnel, School Volunteers, the Headteacher
+Dealing with Allegations against School Personnel, School Volunteers, the Headteacher (including low level concerns updated September 2021)

-- To ensure there are procedures in place to handle allegations against teachers, headteachers, principals, volunteers and other staff. - To ensure such allegations are referred to the designated officer(s) at the local authority by the designated safeguarding lead. - To ensure procedures are 'in place to make a referral to the Disclosure and Barring Service (DBS) if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have been had they not resigned.' - To be aware that it is a legal duty and failure to refer when the criteria are met is a criminal offence.
+- To ensure there are procedures in place to handle allegations against teachers, headteachers, principals, volunteers and other staff. - Flowcharts September 2021 on C-Poms re low level concerns and allegations. - To ensure such allegations are referred to the designated officer(s) at the local authority by the designated safeguarding lead. - To ensure procedures are 'in place to make a referral to the Disclosure and Barring Service (DBS) if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have been had they not resigned.' - To be aware that it is a legal duty and failure to refer when the criteria are met is a criminal offence.